 we regularly take part in services at St. Mary’s Church, with children helping to organise and lead the services;

-we actively participate in events organised by the Church such as Harvest Festival, Christmas Tree Festival and Easter Experience.
+we participate in events organised by the Church such as Harvest Festival and the Christmas Tree festival

-Our local community support officer “Safer Neighbourhood Policing Team” offer us advice and support and often visit the school to lead assemblies raising awareness of safety issues, such as ‘stranger danger’.
-They, in addition to other locals such as doctors, dentists and even the fire brigade, all come in to school to talk to the children about their role in the community.
+Our local community support officer “Safer Neighbourhood Policing Team” offer us advice and support.
+We also encourage visits from other local services such as doctors, dentists and the fire brigade to help children understand about their role in the community.

 Happy Harvest Tea